 - Incubate the tube at 35°C in ambient air or in a water bath for 4 hours.

-- Examine at 1, 2 and 4 hours for clot formation by tilting the tube through 90°.
-(Clots may liquefy after their formation)
+- Examine at 1, 2, and 4 hours for clot formation by tilting the tube through 90°.

 - Leave negative tubes at room temperature overnight and re-examine.

 (This step is essential, for some strains of S. aureus, including many MRSA, produce a delayed clot which is rapidly lysed at 37°C by the organism’s staphylokinase.)

 - Coagulase Positive: Clot of any size eg. Staphylococcus aureus

 - Coagulase Negative: No clot (plasma remains wholly liquid or shows only a flocculent or ropy precipitate). eg. Staphylococcus epidermidis

-Note: Rabbit plasma is preferable, as it gives better clotting, is free from inhibitors and is safe.
-Human plasma contains sodium citrate as anticoagulant, and some citrate utilizing bacteria such as Enterococcus faecalis can destroy the anticoagulant and cause clotting.
-False positive or false negative results can occur if the plasma is not sterile.
+Note: Rabbit plasma is preferable, as it gives better clotting, is free from inhibitors, and is safe.
+Human plasma contains sodium citrate as an anticoagulant, and some citrate utilizing bacteria such as Enterococcus faecalis can destroy the anticoagulant and cause clotting.
+False-positive or false-negative results can occur if the plasma is not sterile.